Mandan apartment building fire has similarities to blaze a year ago at neighboring apartments

 “I was just like, oh, crap, again,” she said.

 A group that assisted those displaced in last year’s fire started taking donations at 10 a.m.
 Tuesday at The Blackstone hotel.
-The organization -- Sunset Apartment Fire Official -- is asking first for personal hygiene products and basic necessities, and also is looking for warehouse space for donations of larger items, according to Deputy Police Chief Lori Flaten.
+The organization -- Sunset Apartment Fire Official -- is asking first for personal hygiene products and basic necessities, and also is looking for warehouse space for donations of larger items, according to Flaten.

 A meeting for residents impacted by the fire was scheduled for 6 p.m.
 Tuesday at the Baymont Inn, which was providing discounted rooms.